Drinking Water Quality

 Boulder has implemented a comprehensive water supply water quality monitoring program for over 30 years.
 Water quality samples are routinely collected from creeks and reservoirs throughout the Boulder Reservoir Watershed and the Boulder Creek Watershed.
 Water quality is also monitored during the drinking water treatment process, and in the city’s water distribution system for operations and compliance with drinking water regulations.

-All drinking water, including bottled water, contains parameters that do not necessarily pose health risks.
-The city goes above and beyond regulatory requirements, monitoring for hundreds of water quality parameters including basic chemistry (e.g., pH, alkalinity), nutrients, bacteria, sediments, organic chemicals (e.g., disinfection byproducts, pesticides, pharmaceuticals, personal care products, hormones), metals, and radionuclides.
+All drinking water, including bottled water, contains substances that do not necessarily pose health risks.
+The city goes above and beyond regulatory requirements, monitoring for hundreds of water quality substances including basic chemistry (e.g., pH, alkalinity), nutrients, bacteria, sediments, organic chemicals (e.g., disinfection byproducts, pesticides, pharmaceuticals, personal care products, hormones), metals, and radionuclides.
 The vast majority of these compounds and chemicals are not detected in drinking water.
-The city goes above and beyond regulatory requirements, monitoring for more than 450 water quality parameters, which is over five times more than the number of parameters with regulatory limits.
+The city goes above and beyond regulatory requirements, monitoring for more than 450 water quality substances, which is over five times more than the number of substances with regulatory limits.

 2019 Drinking Water Quality Report